 These activities form part of any Single Window development, regardless of whether or not they are going to interoperate across borders.
-They may therefore be governed by national (or procurement of resources (financial and human, internal and external).
+They may therefore be governed by national (or organisational) structures.

-There are, however, several activities that may be needed specifically for the development of
+There are, however, several activities that may be needed specifically for the development of interoperable Single Windows that will require cross-border governance, namely: